uranutan/my_arxiv/README.md

         + remove punctuation mark after url in the share text
         + launch article page by tapping the arxiv id on the paper detail screen

+- Version 4.0.0   (May 2022)
+        + add bookmark for favorite papers
+        + add favorite navigation on front page

 ## Future features (welcome PR)

-+ Version 3.1.0 prompts/permanent links for leaving reviews and ratings

-+ Add share app link/on the app

-+ App Analytics (Firebase)

-+ Feature: Allow user to save search keyword as a category (shortcut)
++ Feature: Allow user to save search keyword as a category (custom topic)

-+ Feature: Save favorite papers in a folder
++ Feature: Open and Save to Folder in-app instead

-+ Feature: Get notified when new papers got published for that keyword/category : subscribe to keyword or category (Firebase push somehow: a bit more involved)

-+ Feature: Authors link to papers in all listed categories of a particular paper

-+ Job Board: add Math Jobs RSS to job board

-+ Job Board: allow users to submit jobs